Loading...

 root 402 0.1 0.3 98720 3128 ?
 Ss 08:01 0:00 /lib/systemd/systemd-journald

-Step 2 : Confirm the top offender using a live process view.
+Step 2 : Confirm the offender in a live view.

 Command